 Among all advantages of bitumen emulsion are convenient transportation, economic efficiency, and is safe to handle.
 Since this type of bitumen has water instead of volatile solvents, they provide road engineers with a safe alternative that is liquid enough for special applications.

 Bitumen emulsions are classified based on two main factors: particles’ electrostatic charge and their setting time.
 According to their electronic charge, bitumen emulsions can be anionic (with a negative charge) and cationic (with a positive charge).

 The second grading system is based on the time that is needed for a bitumen emulsion to lose water and become sticky enough to bind aggregates.

 Bitumen emulsions are less viscose than other grades of bitumen because they are mixed with water and emulsifier.
 As a result, we use this type of bitumen for spraying applications.
 Bitumen emulsions are also ideal for pavement maintenance and renovating old roads.

 Major applications of bitumen emulsions in today’s bitumen industry are tack coats, chip seals, slurry seals, and micro surfacing.

 Various grades of bitumen emulsions have different properties, therefore, they suit a certain type of application.
-To find what grade of bitumen emulsion is suitable for you, read our guide in “Bitumen emulsion applications”.
 In this article, we explain how three factors, viscosity level, setting time, and electronic charge of bitumen particles, have an influence on where we use each grade and type of bitumen emulsions.